yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

   this by construction.
 - **Function symbols are capital-cased.** Word-like function symbols are spelled with capital letters; variables and keywords are lowercase.
 A variable can therefore never be confused with a function symbol. `D` is the only capital-cased symbol.
-It is an ordinary unary function symbol as far as the grammar is concerned (interpretation: 2.5).
+It is an ordinary unary function symbol as far as the grammar is concerned (axioms: 2.5).

 **Whitespace rule.** Whitespace separates tokens and carries no meaning of its own: consecutive whitespace characters collapse into one, and whitespace